Crohamhurst, Queensland

 In 1893, Crohamhurst recorded 907 mm of rain in one day during the passage of a cyclone, which is the record highest 24-hour rainfall in Australia.

 Geography

 Most of the southern boundary is marked by the Stanley River.
 The north of Crohamhurst is protected within a section of the Glass House Mountains National Park.
-Also in the area is the Crohamhurst State Forest, Candle Mountain and Mount Blanc.
+Also in the area is the Crohamhurst State Forest.